DANN9907/Konecta/README .md

 - "¿Hay alguna colonia o producto que sea dermatológicamente probado?"
 - "¿Qué venden en la última página del PDF?"

-## Conclusion

-This notebook is a comprehensive guide to using generative AI for document analysis and querying.
-By following the setup and examples provided, users can adapt the notebook to various document types and query requirements, enhancing their ability to extract meaningful information using AI.

 ## Dependencies

 - `openai`